BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 - Blueprint validation:
   - Loading blueprints from the `MCM_blueprint.json`;
 - Settings validation:
-  - Loading settings from a JSON file (e.g., switching between profiles);
+  - Loading settings from a JSON file (+ e.g., switching between profiles);
   - Setting values programmatically through the API (TODO, effectively same as below);
   - Processing user input from the UI (TODO, effectively same as above);